 Students struggle for words (Wall Street Journal)

-If you can get these three things right, you'll be a more effective writer.
+I teach 3 simple commandments for business writing.
+If you can get these things right, you'll be a more effective writer.

 1. Be clear